SandervWickeren/PictureSwipe/REPORT.md

 The application is build up from the idea of actvities and fragments.
 The MainActivity is de heart of the application and contains most of the inflated fragments.
 The navigation at the bottom and the icons at the actionbar guide you trough the application.
-There are three screens presented and the user always start with the album selection fragment.
+There are three screens presented, and the user always start with the album selection fragment.
-When selecting the big + button, a intent 'll popup and let the user select an image from the album.
-After the selection the backend processes the parent folder and retrieves all the images from this folder.
+When selecting the big + button, an intent 'll popup and let the user select an image from the album.
+After the selection, the backend processes the parent folder and retrieves all the images from this folder.
 The selection fragment is transitioned into the fragment containing the SwipeStack (more below).
-At this point the user can start selecting his or her favorites pictures or remove the ones he / she doesn't like.
+At this point the user can start selecting his or her favorites pictures, or remove the ones he / she doesn't like.
 The following actions can be done afterwards:
 - The 'deleted' pictures end up in the bin (Sqlite table), which can be reviewed by the user.
 They can be removed from the bin (not the device) by long clicking on the image.
 When the user presses on the Bin found in the ActionBar a popup 'll launch and asks the user if he / she really wants to remove all the pictures from the device.
 - The 'accepted' pictures end in a 'pictures' Sqlite table.
-In this table are all pictures stored that have been reviewd before.
+In this table are all pictures stored that have been reviewed before.
-When the user has reviewed all pictures from a given album, he / she gets the possibility to review the album.
+When the user has reviewed all pictures from a given album, he / she gets the possibility to review the album again.
 - The 'favorites' pictures end up in an eponymous table and can be viewed just like the bin.
-When the user is logged in he / she can upload the favorites to Firebase and download them on another device.
+When the user is logged in he / she can upload the favorites to Firebase and download them to another device.

-In both favorites and bin the picture can be shown bigger by shortly pressing it.
+In both favorites and bin the pictures can be shown bigger by shortly pressing it.

 Classes:
 - BinFragment: contains the view of the bin.
 - FavoritesFragment: contains the view of the favorites.
-- ClearBinDialogFragment: producees a dialogfragment and when agreed removes the bin-pictures from the device.
+- ClearBinDialogFragment: produces a dialogfragment, and when agreed, removes the bin-pictures from the device.
 - FullscreenImageFragment: used to show images bigger.
 - GrandPermission: handles the correct permissions.
 - LoadImages: Used to load the pictures and convert URI to a path.